aquareum-tv/aquareum/README.md

 ## The Video Layer for Everything

-You'll need Node, Yarn, and Go.
+You'll need Node, Yarn, Meson, Ninja, and Go.

 **Single-command build:**